sonmarcho/sonmarcho.github.io/1-projects.md

 Aeneas relies on [Charon](https://github.com/AeneasVerif/charon) to retrieve code from the Rust compiler.
-Charon is a driver which retrieves Rustc's output (in particular, the generated MIR) and translates it to an intermediate language we called LLBC (Low Level Borrow Calculus - an "easy-to-use" version of MIR in practice).
+Charon is a driver which retrieves Rustc's output (more precisely, the generated MIR) and translates it to an intermediate language we called LLBC (Low Level Borrow Calculus - an "easy-to-use" version of MIR in practice).
 Charon is independent of Aeneas and should be reusable for other projects: feel free to use it, submit PRs, and